distro-core-curated-mirrors/klish/docs/klish3.en.md

 ```

 The header introduces its default XML namespace
 "https://klish.libcode.org/klish3".
-The header is standard and more often than not makes no sense
+The header is standard and there is no
-to change it.
+reason to change it.

 ### PLUGIN

 On its own, klish does not load any executable function plugins.
+Accordingly, no
-Accordingly, no characters are available to the user for use in the
+symbols are available to the user for use in the ACTION.
+Plugin loading should
-ACTION.
-Plugin loading should be explicitly written in the files
+be explicitly configured.
-configurations.
 The `PLUGIN` tag is used for this purpose.

-Note that even the base plugin named "klish" also fails to load
-automatically and it must be specified in the configuration files.
-In this plugin, in
+Note that even the base plugin named "klish" also must be specified in the
-In particular, navigation is implemented.
-A typical configuration will contain a string:
+configuration files.
+Navigation is implemented in this plugin.
+A typical
+configuration will contain the following line:

 ```
 <PLUGIN name="klish"/>